Murder of Karen Gilliland

-Karen Jayne Gilliland (née Cranston; 14 July 1977 - 23 June 2020) was an Australian nurse and children's author who was murdered in Rockhampton, Queensland.
+Karen Jayne Gilliland (née Cranston; 14 July 1977 - 23 June 2020) was an Australian Pathology CSR Supervisor with Pathology Queensland and children's author who was murdered in Rockhampton, Queensland.

 She was killed by her estranged husband and the father of her children, Nigel Gilliland, who stabbed her 26 times in a domestic violence attack on the evening of 23 June 2020 at a Brae Street rental property in the suburb of The Range where Karen was living.

 Nigel Gilliland pleaded guilty to his wife's murder in Rockhampton Supreme Court on 30 August 2021 and was sentenced to life imprisonment which has a legislated non-parole period of 20 years.

 During sentencing, Justice Graeme Crow described the attack as "vicious", "ferocious", "prolonged" and "unimaginable" which was "particularly cruel to the children", labelling Gilliland as a "cold and cruel murderer".